devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-24/assignments.md

 x........x
 ```

+- if the file does not exist, create it.
+If it exists, truncate it.
 - use a single `write` to fill the file with dots (`.`)
 - use `lseek` and `write(.., .., 1)` to write the `x` characters and the
   newlines (`\n`)